-• The 3-point belt in your vehicle is equipped with a locking mode retractor which must be used when installing a child restraint.

-Failure to use the retractor's locking mode will result in the child restraint not being properly secured.
-The seat could tip over or otherwise be unsecured and cause injury to the child in a sudden stop or collision.
+- The three-point seat belt in your vehicle is equipped with a locking mode retractor which must be used when installing a child restraint. - Failure to use the retractor's locking mode will result in the child restraint not being properly secured.
+The restraint could tip over or otherwise be unsecured and cause injury to the child in a sudden stop or collision.